Getting your business found online now means showing up twice: both in traditional search results and in the answers given by AI search assistants.

 |---|---|---|

-| Context cues | Signals who the advice is for and when it’s relevant. | “Perfect for UK solopreneurs.” |
+| Context cues | Shows who it’s for or when it matters. | “Perfect for first‑time shoppers.” |

-| FAQ blocks | Provides direct question-and-answer formatting that AI can easily extract. | “How long does it take to register a domain?” |
+| FAQ blocks | Provides direct question-and-answer formatting that AI can easily extract. | “How long is delivery?
+Usually 2–3 business days.” |

-| Tables and lists | Makes information easier to scan and compare. | Pricing comparisons or feature lists. |
+| Tables and lists | Makes information easier to scan and compare. | Size charts, product features, or bundle deals. |

 Using these formats across your pages makes your content easier to scan, understand, and reference.
 It also improves your chances of appearing in AI summaries, recommendations, and conversational search results.

+AI values who speaks over just what’s said.
 Include short author bios, highlight your experience through examples or case studies, and share a little about your company or how you work.
 Linking to other helpful content you’ve created also reinforces your expertise.

 Your hands-on experience gives you an edge.
 AI and readers alike can sense when advice comes from someone who actually knows their stuff, making your content show more.